Yuqiwu/Jojo/README.md

 #### HelpDesk
-The help desk will ask preliminary questions such as name, your question, your role in the establishment, etc. Then it will put you into a priority queue where you have to wait until all the higher prioriy customers have gone.(You'll also be given an ID based on your position in line)
+The help desk will ask preliminary questions such as name, your question, your role in the establishment, etc. You will have the option to have more than one problem, which give different tickets.
+Then it will put you into a priority queue where you have to wait until all the higher prioriy customers have gone.(You'll also be given an ID based on your position in line)

 The help desk also gives you a response based off of keywords in your question.
 For example, if your question has the word "internet" in it, it'll generate answers according to that.